daxtonwirth/scripts/README.md

 # PRCCDC-Scripts
-Scripts for use in future PRCCDC competitions created by the BYU-I CSA
+Scripts for use in future competitions